snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-aad.md

 ## Sample Microsoft Entra ID mapping

-See the snapshot below for a sample Microsoft Entra ID mapping.
+See the following snapshot for a sample Microsoft Entra ID mapping.

 ![Sample snapshot of how to fill out the Microsoft Entra ID mapping page.](media/aad-mapping.png)

 ## Limitations

 - Only one mapping is supported for all users.
-Conditional mappings are not supported.
+Conditional mappings aren't supported.

-- You cannot change your mapping once the connection is published.
+- You can't change your mapping once the connection is published.

-- Regex-based expressions against the Microsoft Entra user properties are not supported for the Microsoft Entra ID to Federation ID transformation.
+- Regex-based expressions against the Microsoft Entra user properties aren't supported for the Microsoft Entra ID to Federation ID transformation.